XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab3-EntityFrameworkCore.md

 # Lab 3 - Entity Framework Core and Dependency Injection

-In this lab you will add more functionality to your web API so it can actually be used.
+In this lab you will add more functionality to your Web API so it can actually be used.
 You will use Entity Framework Core with an in-memory database provider and create a domain model to be serialized using EF Core.
 In the end you will explicitly register a dependency on a fictitious mail service and inject it using the dependency injection system of .NET Core.

 Goals for this lab:
 - [Install Entity Framework Core](#install)